Unidata/netcdf4-python/README.md

 ## News
 For the latest updates, see the [Changelog](https://github.com/Unidata/netcdf4-python/blob/master/Changelog).

+5/14/2015: Version 1.1.8 released.
+Unix-like paths can now be used in `createVariable` and `createGroup`.

+    v = nc.createVariable('/path/to/var1',('x',),float)

+will create a variable named 'var1', while also creating the groups 'path' and 'path/to' if they do not already exist.

+Similarly,

+    g = nc.createGroup('/path/to')

+now acts like `mkdir -p` in unix, creating groups 'path' and '/path/to', if they don't already exist.
+Users who relied on `createGroup(groupname)` failing when the group already exists will have to modify their code, since `createGroup` will now return the existing group instance.
+`Dataset.__getitem__` was also added.
+If `ds` is the `Dataset` instance, `ds['/path/to']` now returns a group instance, and `ds['/path/to/variable']` now returns a variable instance.

 3/19/2015: Version 1.1.7 released.
 Global Interpreter Lock (GIL) now released when extension module calls C library for read operations.
 This speeds up concurrent reads when using threads.
 Users who wish to use netcdf4-python inside threads should read http://www.hdfgroup.org/hdf5-quest.html#gconc